 So how do you hone your technical and human skills to be competitive in the future?

 University-level continuing education programs provide the answer.
-Since its creation five years ago, the York University School of Continuing Studies has been a leader in preparing students for the future of work.
-This fall, the school will be launching four innovative new programs in emerging technical fields, adding to their suite of 16 data and technology programs.
-The programs include a full-time Post-Graduate Certificate in Back-End and Blockchain Development and part-time certificates in Blockchain Development, People Analytics, and Information Privacy.
-In the case of blockchain development and people analytics, these programs will be the first university-level continuing education programs to be offered in Canada.
+Since its creation six years ago, the York University School of Continuing Studies has been a leader in preparing students for the future of work.
+The School continually launches innovative new programs in emerging technical fields, such as part-time certificates in DevOps, People Analytics, and Information Privacy.
+In the case of DevOps and people analytics, these programs will be the first university-level continuing education programs to be offered in Canada.

 The programs are unique in that they allow students to gain specialized knowledge in emerging, in-demand fields, and a cross-functional human skill set.

 The York University School of Continuing Studies prepares its students for the future of work by helping them develop a robust T-shaped skill set.
 This means possessing a skill set that includes job-specific, technical, and cross-functional, human skills.